 What that means is stretching often isn’t the answer.
 When stretching doesn’t bring lasting relief, it likely means we need to create “good” tension somewhere else to be able to release where we are feeling the tension chronically.

 What does that mean?

 Sometimes to truly release tension in one part of your body we need to create tension somewhere else.
-When the body has that tension (safety) it’s craving, it can finally let go of the tension it holds chronically.
+When the body has that tension (safety) it’s craving, it can finally let go of the chronic muscle tightness you are experiencing.
 Before I dive into a few specific exercises/strategies below, I want to clarify one thing.

 More mobility isn’t better and being able to palm the floor isn’t necessarily a bad thing.
 You aren’t broken if you are bendy.
 However, with more mobility comes the need to be strategic in creating strength/stiffness/tension in your body where/when you need it!